SarathLUN/udemy-building-modern-web-applications-with-go/section-06/043-what-are-we-going-to-build/README.md

-# Section 6: Choosing a project and working with form
+# Section 6: Choosing a project and working with forms

 ## Lesson #043: What are we going to build